Frechetta/puppet-httpproxy/README.md

 placed (ensure absent).
 If the boolean is set to false, nothing will be removed or placed.

 The no_proxy parameter takes a comma separated string of addresses to be ignored by the profile.d proxy.

+If purge_apt_conf is set to true, the existing /etc/apt.conf file will be removed (if on Debian/Ubuntu) to ensure the apt proxy is managed by this module.

 ## Reference